 AFTER Photo: This is how the Spanish shed addition turned out.
 Scroll to see more photos of how it was built, and be sure to check out other Jeff Doubét Spanish Shed Designs.

-Cement coated architectural foam products were used to transform this home.
+Cement coated architectural foam products can be used to transform a Spanish home.
 Customized components were designed and fabricated for this Santa Barbara renovation.

 Architectural foam can be specified in different densities depending your application.
 The denser the foam, the stronger.
 Costs rise as density increases.
 Typically, high traffic areas prone to abuse will require higher density foam and a thicker cement coating.